-The complaint alleges that during the Class Period, the defendants misrepresented and failed to disclose, among other things, the following adverse facts: (a) that the operations of Carmike had been experiencing a prolonged period of financial underperformance due, in large part, to a protracted period of underinvestment in its theaters; (b) that Carmike had experienced a significant loss in market share when its loyal patrons migrated to competitors that had renovated and upgraded their theaters; (c) that AMC was able to retain only a very small number of Carmike's loyalty program members after the Carmike acquisition; and (d) that, as a result of the foregoing, the defendants lacked a reasonable basis for their positive statements about AMC’s then-current business and future financial prospects, including their statements relating to AMC’s financial guidance, as well as the cost synergies associated with the “flawless” integration of Carmike.
+The complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements and/or failed to disclose adverse facts regarding the Company's business and prospects in its Registration Statement and Prospectus regarding Carmike Cinemas, Inc.'s revenue growth and omitted material facts and included materially inaccurate statements associated with AMC's newly acquired international business.
+Specifically, the complaint alleges that Defendants failed to disclose that: (1) Carmike's operations had been experiencing a prolonged period of financial underperformance due to a protracted period of underinvestment in its theaters; (2) Carmike had experienced a significant loss in market share when its loyal patrons migrated to competitors that had renovated and upgraded their theaters; (3) AMC was able to retain only a very small number of Carmike's loyalty program members after the Carmike acquisition; (4) these issues were then having a material adverse effect on Carmike's operations and theater attendance; and (5) as a result of Defendants' false statements and/or omissions, the price of AMC common shares was artificially inflated during the Class Period, trading above $35 per share.

-If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP toll free at 1-888-299-7706 or 1-610-667-7706, or via e-mail at email@example.com.
-If you would like additional information about the suit, please fill out the attached form as promptly as possible.
+If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP: James Maro, Esq.
+(484) 270-1453; toll-free at (844) 887-9500; or via e-mail at email@example.com.
+If you would like additional information about the suit, please click on the link "Submit Your Information" above and fill out the form as promptly as possible.